Melbourne Cricket Ground: Finals and grand finals

 In the modern era, most finals games held in Melbourne have been played at the MCG.
 Under the current contract, 10 finals (excluding the grand final) must be played at the MCG over a five-year period.
 Under previous contracts, the MCG was entitled to host at least one match in each week of the finals, which on several occasions required non-Victorian clubs to play "home" finals in Victoria.
 The MCG is contracted to host the grand final every year until 2059.

-All Melbourne-based teams (and most of the time Geelong) play their "home" finals at the MCG unless if four Victorian teams win the right to host a final in the first week of the finals.
+All Melbourne-based teams (and most of the time Geelong) play their "home" finals at the MCG, unless four Victorian teams win the right to host a final in the first week of the finals.

 MCG and the VFL/AFL

 For many years the VFL had an uneasy relationship with the MCG trustees and the Melbourne Cricket Club.
 Both needed the other, but resented the dependence.
 The VFL made the first move which brought things to a head by beginning the development of VFL Park at Mulgrave in the 1960s as its own home ground and as a potential venue for future grand finals.
 Then in 1983, president of the VFL, Allen Aylett started to pressure the MCG Trust to give the VFL a greater share of the money it made from using the ground for football.

 After negotiations with the MCC in 1964, joined Melbourne playing their home games at the MCG from 1965.

 In March 1983 the MCG trustees met to consider a submission from Aylett.
 Aylett said he wanted the Melbourne Cricket Club's share of revenue cut from 15 per cent to 10 per cent.
 He threatened to take the following day's opening game of the season, Collingwood vs Melbourne, away from the MCG.
 The money was held aside until an agreement could be reached.

 Different deals, half deals and possible deals were done over the years, with the Premier of Victoria, John Cain, Jr., even becoming involved.
 Cain was said to have promised the VFL it could use the MCG for six months of the year and then hand it back to the MCC, but this never eventuated, as the MCG Trust did not approve it.
 In the mid-1980s, a deal was done where the VFL was given its own members area in the Southern Stand.

 Against this background of political maneuvering, in 1985 became the third club to make the MCG its home ground.
 In the same year, North played in the first night football match at the MCG for almost 110 years, against Collingwood on 29 March 1985.